OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 ### Activity
 The goal of this activity is to thoroughly understand the risk level of all applications within the organisations.
 This will enable you to focus the effort of your software assurance activities to where it really matters.

 From a risk evaluation perspective, the basic set of questions will not suffice to thoroughly evaluate the risk of all applications.
 Create a more extensive and standardized way to evaluate the risk of the application, among others via their impact on information security (confidentiality, integrity and availability of data).
 Next to security, you also want to evaluate the privacy risk of the application.
 Make sure to understand the data that the application processes and what potential privacy violations could be relevant.
 Finally, also study the impact that this application has on other applications within the organisation (e.g., the application might be modifying data that was considered read-only in another context).
 The evaluation must be performed for all applications within the organisation, including all existing and legacy ones.

+In terms of classifying application risk, the use of a simple qualitative scheme (such as high/medium/low) might no longer suffice to effectively manage and compare applications on an enterprise-wide level.
+It is advised to consider the use of quantitative schemes to this end.

 Based on this input, build a centralized inventory of risk profiles that use the outcome of the risk evaluations to define the profile.
 This inventory will give all stakeholders an aligned view on the risk level of an application and will enable them to assign appropriate priority to security-related activities.